 Alerts

-Between Hamas and Fatah: Different paths, same destination
+Between Hamas and Fatah: Different Paths, Same Destination

 When comparing Hamas’s charter, even in its later version, with the details from Fatah’s official website, the conclusion is clear: both share the same strategic goal.